 What are the requirements to participate in UCA?

-There is no fee for participating, but there are three basic requirements:
+There is no fee for participating.

-- All recipient organizations must complete the UCA application;
+- All Host organizations complete UCA registration.

 Why should you participate in the UCA campaign?